TotallyInformation/node-red-contrib-uibuilder/README.md

 ## 5. Discussions and suggestions

-Use the `Dashboard` category in the [Node-RED Discourse forum](https://discourse.nodered.org/c/dashboard) or the [#uibuilder](https://node-red.slack.com/messages/C7K77MG06) channel in the [Node-RED Slack](https://node-red.slack.com) for general discussion about this node.
+Use the `Dashboard` category in the [Node-RED Discourse forum](https://discourse.nodered.org/c/dashboard)

 Or use the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) for raising issues or contributing suggestions and enhancements.

+Please note that I rarely have time to monitor the [#uibuilder channel](https://node-red.slack.com/messages/C7K77MG06) in Slack any more, it is best to use Discourse or raise an issue.

 ## 6. Contributing